-His awards encompass all of Australia's major Eisteddfods and competitions having won the prestigious Herald Sun Aria, the Opera and Arts Support Group Scholarship and the inaugural Joan Sutherland and Richard Bonynge Bel Canto Award.
-Other prizes include the Royal Schools Music Competition, McDonald’s Operatic Aria, Opera Foundation Australia's AUDI German Award, More Than Opera German/Australian Opera Grant, Australian National Eisteddfod, Fremantle Eisteddfod and the Alcoa Australia Singing Competition.
+John’s awards encompass all of Australia's major Eisteddfods and competitions, having won the Herald Sun Aria, the Opera and Arts Support Group scholarship and the inaugural Joan Sutherland and Richard Bonynge Bel Canto Award.
+Other prizes include the Royal Schools Music Competition, the McDonald’s Operatic Aria, Opera Foundation Australia's AUDI German Award, the More Than Opera German-Australian Opera Grant and the Australian National Eisteddfod.

 In 2011, John was invited to join Opera Australia’s Young Artist Program - making his debut as Almaviva in The Barber of Seville.
 Whilst in the program, John’s other roles included Camille in The Merry Widow, Italian Singer in Capriccio, Ballad Singer in Of Mice and Men, Tamino in The Magic Flute and Snout in A Midsummer Night’s Dream.

 Since finishing the program, John has sung all of the major leggiero repertoire for Opera Australia including: Tamino, Almaviva, Nemorino in L’elisir d’amore, Don Ottavio in Don Giovanni, Ernesto in Don Pasquale, Pong in Turandot, Fenton in Falstaff, Emilio in Partenope, Nadir in Les pecheurs de perles and Narcisco in Il Turco in Italia.
 He has also appeared with West Australian Opera as Almaviva.